Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-quantum eraser rewrites space+time unreliably, and is considered a dangerous experiment unless you know what you are doing; we are self-observing so we influence the past, present, and future, from each perspective proven by temporal entanglement there is only ttime; from now on I will only refer to ttime, because physics (along c̄ every"-thing" else) is more understandable c̄out academic obfuscation there is no ttime; not all possibilities are probabilities, and ttime is proof of observation
+quantum eraser rewrites space+time unreliably, and is considered a dangerous experiment unless you know what you are doing; we are self-observing so we influence the past, present, and future, from each perspective proven by temporal entanglement there is only ttime; from now on I will only refer to ttime, because physics (along c̄ every"-thing" else) is more understandable c̄out academic obfuscation there is no ttime; not all possibilities are probabilities, and ttime is proof of observation ^that's a superposition by intelligent design; superposition is proof of freewill [, ttime log? lazy list(s)! shyam] 8< this can also be done from Shyamscrypt (Prolog), but I think it's easier from a Shyamscript (Lisp) perspective
+^my future self will perform cpr (continuum preservation reservation; continuum preserved) reality can be rewritten as flappy bird the reason there is no mass is an illusion; reality could be any"-thing" from cotton balls, to the unimaginable you need more braincells to expand intellectual capacity, but they're an illusion too adware unlock 100% of your brain by eeg, gañjā, nootropics, and other psychedelics anal stimulation is a new experience that reinforces previously unbridged gaps between brain cells Hasyayoga, other emotions, tastes, smells, sights, sounds, pain (bed of nails),.; the body is the rootsystem of our brainplants there are no blind spots ∴ there's more to nerves, or there are more nerves acting lessons are a broadspectrum cure for mental health; playttime ass.pdf animals are more intelligent than previously thought, and I have theories of how they communicate, and how to communicate to human babies for augmented learning, and intelligence amplification; besides neurofeedback hacking
+I hand delivered a calf, and observed him stand, and walk, in the first hour dogs understand human language parrots speak human language apes use sign language we are apes planet of the apes is real t pose is the gesture for "get hugged"